 I have omitted here, as too complex for brief exposition, a third, more directly global interpretation of the modern condition, which is central to Greek Mathematical Thought and the Origin of Algebra.
 It is an understanding of the basic rupture between antiquity and modernity, of the great revolution of the West, as brought about by, or at least paradigmatically displayed in, the introduction of algebra.
 Algebra works with quantities abstracted from concrete collections (such as were betokened by the Greek arithmoi), with “general,” essentially symbolical “numbers,” such as the variables x, y, z or the constants a, b, c.
 These letters are symbols of a peculiar sort: They represent neither a concrete thing nor a determinate concept, but rather present themselves as the object of a calculation—a mere object, an indeterminate entity.
 Klein saw algebraic problem-solving procedures, so effective precisely because so contentlessly formal, as emblematic of a modern rage for that second-order, deliberately denatured thinking which dominates as much of our lives as is method-ridden.
 The human consequences of this symbolic conceptuality are great.

 Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 The occasion for this talk was the Keynote Address at the Conference on Jacob Klein, held at Seattle University on May 27-29, 2010.
-It appeared in The St. John’s Review (Volume 52, Number one, Fall, 2010) and is republished here with gracious permission.
+It appeared in The St. John’s Review (Volume 52, No. 1, 2010) and is republished here with gracious permission.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).